+1

+Title Section Number and Chapter

+White a fine contance coope over many

+Write a five sentence scene summary

+Character Focus: Commentary on selected quote

+Quote from the chapter that you think best represents the

+character.
+(Include page number)

-Title Section Number and Chapter Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
-Best and worst qualities Dest and worst quanties Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Best and worst qualities

+Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
 Setting? describe its significance in the novel.
-Theme?)
-Archetype or archetypal pattern Commentary on archetype, motif, or pattern menerype or arenerypai pattern commentary on archetype, mour, or pattern Archetype or archetypal pattern Commentary on archetype, motif, or pattern
+(Include page Theme?) number) , Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the archetype add meaning to the work as a whole?)

-Title Section Number and Chapter Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
-Best and worst qualities Dest and worst quanties Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Title Section Number and Chapter

+Write a five sentence scene summary

+Character Focus: Commentary on selected quote

+Quote from the chapter that you think best represents the character.
+(Include page number)

+Best and worst qualities

+Character's role in the novel

+For each entry choose one meaningful quote, and then describe its significance in the novel.
+(Include page Commentary (Why is this significant?
 Plot?
 Character?
-Setting? describe its significance in the novel.
+Setting?
 Theme?)

+number)

-Archetype or archetypal pattern Commentary on archetype, motif, or pattern menerype or arenerypai pattern commentary on archetype, mour, or pattern Archetype or archetypal pattern Commentary on archetype, motif, or pattern
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the archetype add meaning to the work as a whole?)

+in the second se

+1

+Title Section Number and Chapter

+White a fine contance coope over many

+Write a five sentence scene summary

+Character Focus: Commentary on selected quote

+Quote from the chapter that you think best represents the

+character.
+(Include page number)

-Title Section Number and Chapter Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
-Best and worst qualities Dest and worst quanties Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Best and worst qualities

+Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
 Setting? describe its significance in the novel.
-Theme?)
-Archetype or archetypal pattern Commentary on archetype, motif, or pattern menerype or arenerypai pattern commentary on archetype, mour, or pattern Archetype or archetypal pattern Commentary on archetype, motif, or pattern
+(Include page Theme?) number) , Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the archetype add meaning to the work as a whole?)